Sato3114/LoudnessNormaliser/README.md

 ## LICENSE

-This repository has been published under MIT License.
+This repository has been published under LGPL-2.1 License.
 In details, see [LICENSE](LICENSE).